FisnikHalimi1/ilookmovies/content/pages/index.md

     backgroundSize: full
     title: ilookmovies
     subtitle: >-
-      "Welcome to ILOOKMOVIES – your go-to destination for the latest movies!
-      We're working around the clock to bring you new releases and timeless classics as quickly as possible.
+      "Welcome to ILOOKMOVIES – your go-to destination for the latest movies We're working around the clock to bring you new releases and timeless classics as quickly as possible.
 Our team is committed to updating our library so you can enjoy the newest films without the wait.
 Stay tuned and